 After meeting up with my TV crew, we caught a taxi up to the Kasbah.
 Hearing a tap-tap-tap directly behind me, I turned around to see the back window filled with the toothy grin of a little boy.
 He had leapt onto the cab for the ride, legs and arms spread across its back side with nothing to grip.
 Realizing that the cab was about to make a sudden stop, his smile disappeared and he slunk back, hopping off the cab safely.

 The Kasbah sits atop old Tangier.
-On Place de la Kasbah is the Dar el-Makhzen, a former sultan’s palace that now houses a history museum.
-The Kasbah is also the scene of a vivid gauntlet of amusements waiting to ambush parading tour groups: snake charmers, shop vendors, squawky dance troupes, and a folkloric three-stringed guitar player twirling the tassel on his fez around his head.
-The view of the ocean from here is not to be missed.
-The artist Henri Matisse traveled here in 1912, inspired by his wanderings through this area and picking up many themes that later showed up in much of his art.
+On Place de la Kasbah is the Dar el-Makhzen, a former sultan's palace that now houses a history museum.
+The Kasbah is also the scene of a vivid gauntlet of amusements waiting to ambush parading tour groups: snake charmers, flamboyant water vendors, and squawky dance troupes.

-The vast majority of tourists in Tangier are day-trippers.
-But I like to spend the night, in spite of the "Arabian efficiency."
-(Hotels have too many maids and doormen, and too few working machines — the printers function more like wrinklers.)
-If you’re here in the evening, make sure to be out and about in the medina around 9 p.m., when in the cool of the evening, the atmospheric lanes, squares, and people conspire to become even more interesting.
+The vast majority of tourists in Tangier are day-trippers (from resorts in southern Spain).
+But I like to spend the night, experiencing the communal nature of a riad — a guesthouse typically found in the old town, with rooms surrounding a courtyard atrium.
+If you're here in the evening, make sure to be out and about in the medina after dark, when in the cool of the evening, the atmospheric lanes, squares, and people conspire to become even more alluring.